rocky-linux/documentation/docs/books/nvchad/nvchad_ui/builtin_plugins.md

 Now let's move on to the plugins that provide the functionality to integrate LSPs (Language Server Protocols) into our projects.
 This is definitely one of the best features provided by NvChad.
 Thanks to LSPs we can be in control of what we write in real time.

 - [williamboman/mason.nvim](https://github.com/williamboman/mason.nvim) - Allows simplified management of LSP (Language Server) installation through a convenient graphical interface.
-Its use is described in the [dedicated page for LSPs](../custom/lsp.md).
 The commands provided are:

   - `:Mason`
   - `:MasonInstall`